Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 The Chechen acted surprised.
 “Am I?
 Best check with your man Tyler.
 If you can find him.”

 Gamble tensed.
-He looked to Maurice, who leaned to Gamble for a private moment.
+He looked at Maurice, who leaned to Gamble for a private moment.
 “Tyler ain’t been around for a few days,” he whispered.

-Armed with this knowledge, Gamble looked to the Chechen.
+Armed with this knowledge, Gamble glared at the Chechen.
 “What the hell do you want?”

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!